Aigor44/pforth-cms/README.md

-# PForth-CMS - a Portable ANS-like Forth for CMS under VM/370 written in ANSI 'C'
+# PForth-CMS - a Portable ANS-like Forth for VM/370 written in C

 Last updated: 18.04.2023